johri-lab/UltimateSecurityCam/README.md

 - Sequence of code:
 	- The code first initializes a three seconds waiting camera window.
 	- The main code runs to detect movements and record the complete video footage.
+	- The code is also capable of detecting darkness in the surroundings, by calculating the average brightness by overall pixels of a frame.
+	  It indicates the user whenever it finds surroundings getting dark.
 	- All the configurations of the video clip are recorded (like Date and Time, camera fps, maximum object movement recorded at a time, duration, etc.)
 	- The video clip saved as `basic_motion_detection.avi`.
 	- The configuration data like camera fps, duration of running, maximum object recorded, video file location is saved in `config.txt` for future reference.